AndrewWPhillips/rangeset/README.md

-Rangeset implements a set container using the Go generics as implemented in the Go 1.18.
-It is somewhat similar to the example "sets" package (should be in the Go 1.19 std lib) but uses a slice of ranges rather than a map internally.
-This has advantages, such as space-efficiency for large sets (including dense and sparse sets), elements are returned in order, complement (inverse) operation is supported as is Universal sets, etc.
+Rangeset implements a set container using the Go generics as implemented in Go 1.18.
+It is somewhat similar to the example Go2Go "sets" package (which was available with the experimental Go2Go release and will probably appear in the standard library in Go 1.19) but uses a slice of ranges rather than a map internally.
+But this variation has advantages over the standard sets package, such as space-efficiency for some large sets (including dense and sparse sets), elements are returned in order, complement (inverse) operation is supported as are Universal sets, etc.

 ## Go Generics (Parametric Polymorphism)

 Parametric polymorphism, or what the Go community now commonly call **generics**, had been proposed for "Go 2" for some time.
 It was officially added to the language in early 2022 (Go 1.18).

-As in other languages, generics allow you to add "type parameters" to *functions* and to *types*.
-Unlike normal (value) parameters, type parameters must be known at compile time.
+Somewhat similarly to other languages, generics allow you to add "type parameters" to *functions* and to *types*.
+Unlike value parameters, type parameters are set (or instantiated) at compile time.
 This rangeset package implements a generic *type* - a "set" that has a type parameter specifying the type of elements that can be added to the set.

 ## Sets in Go